mysteryven/ts-react-lib-starter-monorepo/README.md

 - Change directory `packages/ts-react-lib` with your own lib name
 - Search `ts-react-lib` and replace it with your custom package name.

-If you want to download this template without `.git` folder, you can use degit:
+If you perfer downloading this template without `.git` folder, you can use degit:

 ```bash
 npm i degit -g